Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Quasi-Gaussian Representations under Misspecification

 \subsection{Existence and uniqueness}

-Assumption \ref{Ass: ass1} is sufficient for characterizing the smoothness properties and the shape of $Q(b)$ on $\Theta$.
-The objective function is continuous and strictly concave over the parameter space, and hence admits at most one maximizer.
-Existence of a maximizer, on the other hand, requires an additional regularity condition.

-\begin{assumption}The joint density function $f_{YX}(Y,X)$ of $Y$ and $X$ is bounded away from zero with probability one. \end{assumption}

-Assumptions \ref{Ass: ass1} and \ref{ass:Ass2} allow for the characterization of the behavior of $Q(b)$ on the boundary of $\Theta$.
-Under these assumptions, the level sets of $Q(b)$ are compact.
-Compactness of the level sets is a sufficient condition for existence of a maximizer, and is a consequence of the explosive behavior of the objective function at the boundary of $\Theta$.
-By the quadratic term $-\{b'T(X,Y)\}^{2}$ being negative, as $b$ approaches the boundary of $\Theta$ the log Jacobian term diverges to $-\infty$, and hence so does $-\{b'T(X,Y)\}^{2}/2+\log\{b't(X,Y)\})$ on a set with positive probability.
-Under Assumption \ref{ass:Ass2}, this is sufficient to conclude that the objective function $Q(b)$ diverges to $-\infty$, and hence that there exists at least one maximizer to $Q(b)$ in $\Theta$, denoted $b^{*}$.
+Under Assumption \ref{ass: Ass2} the objective function $Q(b)$ is continuous and strictly concave over $\Theta$, and hence admits at most one maximizer.
+Assumption \ref{ass: Ass2} is also sufficient for the level sets of $Q(b)$ to be compact, and hence for existence of a maximizer.
+Compactness of the level sets is a consequence of the explosive behavior of $Q(b)$ at the boundary of $\Theta$.
+By the quadratic term $-\{b'T(X,Y)\}^{2}$ being negative, as $b$ approaches the boundary of $\Theta$ the log Jacobian term diverges to $-\infty$, and hence so does $-\{b'T(X,Y)\}^{2}/2+\log\{b't(X,Y)\}$ on a set with positive probability.
+This is sufficient to conclude that the objective function $Q(b)$ diverges to $-\infty$, and hence that there exists at least one maximizer to $Q(b)$ in $\Theta$, denoted $b^{*}$.